osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     as it doesn't work well with small imports.
 The default is disabled.

 \--middle-schema=SCHEMA
-:   Use PostgreSQL schema SCHEMA for all tables, indexes, and functions in
+:   Use PostgreSQL schema SCHEMA for all tables, indexes, and functions in the
-    the middle (default is `public`).
+    middle.
+The schema must exist in the database and be writable by the database user.
+By default the schema set with `--schema` is used, or `public` if that is not set.

 \--middle-way-node-index-id-shift=SHIFT
 :   Set ID shift for way node bucket index in middle.
 Experts only.
 See